goutamdh/Horigene_/README.md

 Horigene web app with Angular and Flask.
+It is resarch paper Project
 ====

 Horigene Web Application power by Bioclues.